keivanipchihagh/x-ui/README.md

 > Don't choose IPv6 as your first/default/primary route, as many ISPs don't yet support it entirely!

 ## ❄️ (Optional) Tunneling
 [Tunneling](https://traefik.io/glossary/network-tunneling/) is a nice way to bypass most GFWs on most ISPs.
-The idea is to not directly connect to your "upstream server" anymore, but to connect to an intermediate server (within you own country and inside a big known data center) that we call a "bridge server" that acts as a tunnel for your traffic.
+The idea is to not directly connect to your "upstream server" anymore, but to connect to an intermediate server (within your own country and inside a big known data center) that we call a "bridge server" that acts as a tunnel for your traffic.
 Curious why this method works?
 Learn more in the [Q&A](https://github.com/keivanipchihagh/x-ui/tree/main#why-does-tunneling-work).
-However there are some things worth mentioning:
+However, there are some things worth mentioning:
 - 💵 This method is costly, because you now have two servers to pay for!
 - 🚀 Your speed fairly improves, but might become volatile at times.
-- ⛔ This method is advanced, risky and tricky.
+- ⛔ This method is advanced, risky, and tricky.
 Approach it only if you know what you are doing!

-Those being said:
+That being said:
-1. Buy a server within the country and inside a known data center, repeat the entire process of brining up X-UI on your new server.
+1. Buy a server within the country and inside a known data center, and repeat the entire process of bringing up X-UI on your new server.
 (Use a new `<DOMAIN>`)
-2. Create an inbound on your upstream-server (`Websocket` for stable connection) with `TLS` enabled as always.
+2. Create an inbound on your upstream server (`Websocket` for stable connection) with `TLS` enabled as always.
-3. Replace the configurations from `v2ray/bridge-server.json` with the existing `XRAY Configuration` on your X-UI dashboard settings (Change spesific parts accoring to your upstream inbound).
+3. Replace the configurations from `v2ray/bridge-server.json` with the existing `XRAY Configuration` on your X-UI dashboard settings (Change specific parts according to your upstream inbound).

 ## 🚅 Faster TCPs
-Google's upgraded congestion control algorithms will slightly improve your *TCP* connections speed.
-To apply it on your system, run the `scripts/bbr.sh` script.
+Google's upgraded congestion control algorithms will slightly improve your *TCP* connection speed.
+To apply it to your system, run the `scripts/bbr.sh` script.

 ## 🧱 Take Cover behind CDN
 Your VPN works fine 🍻 and you are happy 😃.
-However, your server IP is still exposed and *-let me guess-* your VPN doesn't work on some ISPs.
-If you are unlucky enough, your IP will be blocked on other ISPs in the matter of weeks.
+However, your server IP is still exposed, and *-let me guess-* your VPN doesn't work on some ISPs.
+If you are unlucky enough, your IP will be blocked on other ISPs in a matter of weeks.
 This is where CDN comes into play and hides your real IP with a Cloudflare IP.
 Why don't GFWs block the Cloudflare itself?
 Learn more in [Q&A](https://github.com/keivanipchihagh/x-ui/tree/main#why-doesnt-gfws-block-cloudflare).

 Make sure your VPN does indeed work before following the next procedure:
 1. On Cloudflare, turn on *Strict SSL/TLS*.
 2. Create a new Inbound with the following configurations:
     - Protocol: `vmess` or `vless`
     - Port: `443`
-    - Transmission: `ws` (`TCP` and `UDP` transmission methods no longer with with CDN)
+    - Transmission: `ws` (`TCP` and `UDP` transmission methods no longer with CDN)
     - TLS: `True` (Add certificates)
 3. On Cloudflare, turn on proxied for both IPv4 and IPv6.
 4. Ping your `<DOMAIN>` and see if the IP changes.
 This can take a few minutes to settle in.